 Figure 2.
 Detail of Malakal map, showing individual buildings in the city.

 This effort served as a pilot project to assess collaboration between HOT and GISCorps.
-This collaboration brings together the online software capabilities of OpenStreetMap/HOT, with the Geographic Information Systems (GIS) expertise of GISCorps professionals, and the experience that GISCorps has in managing and coordinating volunteer work during a crisis.
+This collaboration brings together the online software capabilities of HOT and OpenStreetMap, with the Geographic Information Systems (GIS) expertise of GISCorps professionals, and the experience that GISCorps has in managing and coordinating volunteer work during a crisis.
 Severin Menard was the project lead for HOT, and Heather Milton was the GISCorps project manager.

 The project used the iD and JOSM editors developed for OSM, and the Tasking Manager developed by HOT.
 GISCorps managed the project, and provided online documentation of project methods, and a question-and-answer document where volunteers could find answers to their questions.
 Skype was used for real-time communication between volunteers.